 2. The Alphabet

 There are soooo many theories about how letter sounds should be taught to students.
-Letter of the day, letter of the week, introduce all letters in 26 days, alphabet boot camp…
+For instance, letter of the day, letter of the week, introduce all letters in 26 days, alphabet boot camp…

 I don’t think there’s one right or wrong way to teach the alphabet as you incorporate the following: